 Show a significant replication potential by identifying areas and locations where the proposed solutions could be replicable.
-An action plan and roadmap needed for the replication and scale up of the solutions for improving resilience to climate change of riparian areas are expected to be drawn up by the end of the project;
+An action plan and roadmap needed for the replication and scale up of the solutions for improving resilience to climate change of islands and riparian and coastal areas are expected to be drawn up by the end of the project;

 Monitor the impacts and effectiveness of demonstration activities at a local scale.
-The project should link with the activities carried out under the Digital Twin Ocean, in particular those addressing freshwaters, and support data and knowledge sharing through the Ocean and Water Knowledge System, as well as benefiting from it to foster cross-region, pan-European approaches.
-Monitoring should cover the societal acceptance of the proposed measures;
+The project should link with the activities carried out under the Digital Twin Ocean, in particular those addressing coastal and freshwaters, and support data and knowledge sharing through the Ocean and Water Knowledge System, as well as benefiting from it to foster cross-region, pan-European approaches.
+Monitoring should cover the societal acceptance of the proposed measures; Monitoring effort should be aligned with long-term ecological and biodiversity observation programmes to ensure the resilience of islands and riparian and coastal areas tracked and understood over decadal timescales.

-Work closely with and empower public authorities to accelerate the implementation of innovative solutions and encourage the active participation of citizen (e.g. through living labs);
+Work in a meaningful and very close way with and empower public authorities to accelerate the implementation of innovative solutions and encourage the active participation of citizens (e.g. through living labs);

 Provide recommendations and guidance to align the improvement of resilience to climate change of riparian and coastal areas including in waterfront cities and islands regarding new policy measures and green infrastructure projects and to strengthen cooperation across relevant sectors (water, navigation, fisheries, hydropower and energy, etc.);